-Outages of IT components (e.g., FEPs, firewalls, servers, network switches, ethernet switches, GPS time synchronising clocks etc.) are typically mitigated by providing 3 independent instances of each component and by only taking an arranged outage on one item at a time.
-Where this is the case, each component shall be designed to carry the full load and to Failover successfully.
+Outages of IT components (e.g., FEPs, firewalls, servers, network switches, Ethernet switches, GPS time synchronising clocks etc.) are typically mitigated by providing 3 independent instances of each component and by only taking an arranged outage on one item at a time.
+Where this is the case, each component is designed to carry the full load and Failover successfully.